Thank you!

 The points you claim from skilled work in New Zealand can be combined with points from your New Zealand occupational registration, qualification or income.

 You must have a skilled job or job offer with an Accredited Employer in New Zealand to apply.
 This requirement applies even if you are claiming the maximum amount of points available.
-To be considered, the job/job offer must be:
+To be considered, the job/job offer must be::

-at least 30 hours a week.
+At least 30 hours a week.

-either in an ANZSCO Level 1 - 3 occupation and paid at or above the median wage, or in an ANZSCO Level 4 to 5 occupation and paid at or above 1.5 times the median wage.
+Either in an ANZSCO Level 1 - 3 occupation and paid at or above the median wage, or in an ANZSCO Level 4 to 5 occupation and paid at or above 1.5 times the median wage.

-on a permanent contract or fixed-term contract for at least 12 months.
+On a permanent contract or fixed-term contract for at least 12 months.

 Note: You can include your partner and any dependent children up to the age of 24 in your application.
 They also must meet our English language, health and character requirements.